 If the move to insert a diagonal operator is accepted, the choice of which diagonal operator to insert must still be made.
 We then perform a heat-bath step by sampling from the distribution

 which can be done efficiently via the Alias method.
 The insertion is rejected if $\alpha \neq \alpha_p$.
-As a result, we now only need to initialize this distribution once at the beginning of our QMC simulation, and can sample it in $O(1)$ time at every diagonal update step.
+We now only need to initialize this distribution once at the beginning of our QMC simulation, and can sample from it in $O(1)$ time at every diagonal update step.